wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-development-essentials/includes/6-controls-and-images-repositories.md

 For example, to interact with the UI of Excel in order to change a cell’s color, we will have to extract that button’s control.

 In the Controls Repository, selecting **Add Control** opens the UISpy, the tool WinAutomation uses to extract controls.
-Navigating to the Excel interface, elements are automatically highlighted when the cursor hover over them:
+Navigating to the Excel interface, elements are automatically highlighted when the cursor hovers over them:

 ![controls uispy](..\media\controls-uispy.png)